 For 3 days after your biopsy, try to drink double the amount of liquids you usually drink.
 This will help flush out your bladder, prevent infection, and minimize the amount of blood in your urine.
 It will also help soften your bowel movements (poop), which helps keep your rectum from getting irritated.

-- Tell your nurse if you’ll be more than 2 hours away from MSK during the first 24 hours after your biopsy.
-If you have any problems after your biopsy, such as fever or bleeding, you might have to go to MSK’s Urgent Care Center (UCC).
+Tell your nurse if you’ll be more than 2 hours away from MSK during the first 24 hours after your biopsy.
+You might have to go to MSK’s Urgent Care Center (UCC) if you have any problems after your biopsy.
+This includes fever or bleeding.

 For the next 5 days after your biopsy, do not: